openjdk/jdk8u-dev/doc/building.md

 the input files? \
 **A:** Regnerating `generated-configure.sh` should always be done using the script `common/autoconf/autogen.sh` to ensure that the correct files get updated.
-This script should also be run after mercurial tries to merge `generated-configure.sh` as a merge of the generated file is not guaranteed to be correct.
+This script should also be run after git tries to merge `generated-configure.sh` as a merge of the generated file is not guaranteed to be correct.